-Lenders assess mortgages based on risk.
-By having a guarantor, the risk for lenders is greatly reduced.
-That being said, the risk is largely placed on your guarantor.
-This is because your guarantor acts as a ‘guarantee’ that the mortgage will be repaid.
-Nonetheless, as the risk for lending is reduced, having a guarantor mortgage can unlock some great deals.
+Lenders assess mortgages based on risk, but with a guarantor, the risk for lenders is greatly reduced.
+That being said, the risk is largely placed on your guarantor, as they guarantee the mortgage will be repaid.

 What is a guarantor mortgage?

-A guarantor can be liable for the entire value of the mortgage loan, however there are products which limit the amount a guarantor is liable for.
+A guarantor can be liable for the entire value of the mortgage.
+That said, there are products that limit the amount a guarantor is liable for.